We would like to acknowledge that the land on which we provide care is the traditional territory of the Lekwungen and W̱SÁNEĆ Nations.

 Medical Student Electives

-Victoria Emergency Medicine offers a 2-4 week elective for medical students in their final year of training that provides the opportunity to gain exposure and competence in managing a wide variety of clinical presentations in a busy emergency department.
+As of 2024, Victoria Emergency Medicine offers a 2 week elective for medical students in their final year of training that provides the opportunity to gain exposure and competence in managing a wide variety of clinical presentations in a busy Emergency Department.
 Students will have the opportunity to participate in procedures such as suturing, orthopedic reductions, casting, intubation, central lines, chest tube placement and trauma management.
 They will also have the opportunity to work alongside the Emergency Medicine residents.
-Additional learning opportunities include involvement in weekly academic days with the EM residents, monthly EM journal clubs, weekly grand rounds, and simulation sessions.

 Applications for electives are submitted online via the One45 system.
 There are deadline application dates for each elective block, and your application must be approved by the elective organizer for successful placement.